-My review of the Skins RY400 Compression tights.
 A short backstory as to why I did this review.
-I use compression pants after a heavy leg day, and up until now, I’ve used Nike’s Pro Combat tights range. (the review is here).
-After a friend who runs regularly recommended I try ‘Skins’ brand of compression pants I thought I’ll give them a go, see if I’m missing out on anything.
+I use compression pants to help me with muscle recoveyr, and up until now, I’ve used Nike’s Pro Combat tights range. (the review is here).
+A friend who runs regularly recommended I try ‘Skins’ a lesser known brand of compression pants and I thought I’ll give them a go to see if I’m missing out on anything.
 So I bought a pair of Skins RY400 recovery tights to try them out for myself.

 Effective – The amount of time I spent unable to move properly was greatly reduced.

 Strong materials felt reassuring that these wouldn’t rip after a short period of time.

 Price may be a little high for some.

 Mainly for recovery.
 Firstly, I don’t believe that compression pants make you run faster or jump higher in any way, I ignore those parts of the marketing blurb and I’ve yet to see that actually proven.
 But when I have had a really tough leg workout and I just know that in the days following I’m likely to have sore muscles, I throw them on and my soreness is nowhere near as bad as without them and I’m ready for my next leg workout much sooner.

 Off I headed to their website to check them out.
 Up until this point, I have sworn by my Nike Compression pants.
 I own about 3 pairs now and I wear them a lot, maybe too much.
 I sleep in them too sometimes!
 So I find myself actually quite skeptical.
 I’ll test these skins pants fairly no doubt, but they’ll have to go some way for me to say they’re better than my Nike’s I’ll just say that now.
 I’ll try my best to remain impartial and fair as you the reader would expect me to be.